wp-plugins/random-youtube-video/readme.txt

 Windows could not activate the plugin.
 Added a checkbox for AutoPlay option instead of manually typing it in.
 This should work 100% on release tested with version 4.0 and up!
 * 2.2 - Fixed rare bug made the video disappear I believe it had to do with the data code at the end.
+* 2.3 - Code clean up and fixes.
+* 2.4 - More code clean up and fixes and old commented code removed.
+You can still find on older releases.